mrinalaich/Firewall-in-SDN-Network/README.md

 SDN could be used to replace expensive Layer 4-7 firewalls, load-balancers, and IPS/IDS with cost-effective high-performance switches with a logically centralized controller.
 In this project, I have implemented Layer 3 & 4 firewall by proactive policies and managed to block several applications like host-to-host connectivity and destination process.

----
 ## Architecture
 There are one each POX Controller and OVS-Switch alongwith 4 Hosts forming an SDN Network.
 ![alt tag](https://github.com/MrinalAich/SDN/blob/master/Architecture.png)

 ---

 ## Flow Diagram
 The flowchart shows how Rule check is done by the SDN controller on receiving a OFPT_PACKET_IN message from OVS-Switch.
 ![alt tag](https://github.com/MrinalAich/SDN/blob/master/Flow_Diagram.png)

 ---

+## Prerequisites
+Your system should install [mininet](http://mininet.org/download/) and [pox](https://openflow.stanford.edu/display/ONL/POX+Wiki#POXWiki-InstallingPOX) packages.

 ## Installing
 There are two scripts namely, mininetScript.py and poxController_firewall.py which will run the mininet based ovsSwitch and POX Controller respectively.

 * Running the POX Controller
  * Go to the pox directory installed in your setup and execute
    ```
    ./pox.py log.level --DEBUG poxController_firewall.py
    ```